bd21/sportshack-2016/readme.txt

 This is a live peer-to-peer sports betting app created in 20 hours at the Seattle Sports Tech Hackathon.
 Users are initially shown a live feed of current and past bets of their friends.
 To make their own bet on a current game, users select live games, offensive players, a statistic to bet on, and a time expiration.
 Once a bet request is submitted to another user and accepted, they appear on the live feed on the homepage for all friends to see.

-Our web app uses the React library and makes javascript calls to make requests to both Firebase and the SportsRadar API.
+Our web app uses the React library and makes Javascript calls to make requests to both Firebase and the SportsRadar API.
 It forwards these requests through a simple python server to get around CORS blocks.
-We used Firebase (NoSql, hierarchical parent-child relationshipsf) to store users, user bets, authentication, and bets made by each user's friends.
+We used Firebase (NoSql, hierarchical parent-child relationships) to store users, user bets, authentication, and bets made by each user's friends.

 Demo presentation: https://docs.google.com/presentation/d/1wAej-5H3MedM4rXWpZPB4af7MRVf1Xgu3LkoBQl5G_Q/edit?usp=sharing